-Proactive engagement by individuals is critical to achieving the proposed solutions to the homelessness emergency.
+Proactive engagement by individuals is critical to achieving the proposed solutions to the homelessness

-- · Activism- volunteer, vote, reach out to elected officials and staff - Philanthropy-give when possible - Move from being thought leaders to taking measurable actions lack of meaningful solutions.
-Los Angeles needs diverse types of housing throughout all areas of the city suitable for the range of d private entities in creating housing commensurate with the need for homes.
+- · Activism- volunteer, vote, reach out to elected officials and staff - Philanthropy-give when possible - Move from being thought leaders to taking measurable actions

+Timeliness is crucial.
+Both elected officials and the public must be mindful of the additional societal consequences that come with a lack of meaningful solutions.
+Los Angeles needs diverse types of housing throughout all areas of the city suitable for the range of needs represented by those living on our streets or those vulnerable to becoming homeless.
+This requires an investment by public and private entities in creating housing commensurate with the need for homes.